joblib/joblib-hadoop/docker/README.md

 ### Description

-To deploy the HDFS cluster, run:
+To start the HDFS cluster, run:
 ```
   docker-compose up
 ```